Obama dips into midterm election with first endorsements

 The Democratic candidates for governor backed by Obama were Jared Polis of Colorado, Gavin Newsom of California, Stacey Abrams of Georgia, Richard Cordray of Ohio and J.B.
 Pritzker of Illinois.

-Reporting by John Whitesides; Editing by Colleen Jenkins
+Reporting by John Whitesides; Editing by Colleen Jenkins and Alistair Bell